eclipse-archived/codewind-docs/docs/_documentations/codewind-openapi-vscode.md

 3. This extension pulls the [OpenAPI Generator CLI Docker Image](https://github.com/OpenAPITools/openapi-generator#16---docker) and runs the OpenAPI Generator in a Docker container.
 Install Docker if necessary.
 4. Install the Codewind OpenAPI Tools from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-openapi-tools) or by searching for `Codewind OpenAPI` in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).

-## Generating and building code and clients for OpenAPI tools
+## Generating and building client and server stubs by using the OpenAPI tools
 1. Right-click your Codewind project from the Codewind view and select either the **Generate Server from OpenAPI Definition** menu or **Generate Client from OpenAPI Definition** action.
 You are then prompted to provide options to the OpenAPI generator.
 2. Select your OpenAPI document file.
 The file must be a valid OpenAPI 3.0 `.yaml` or `.json` file that is in the project.
 3. Select the client or server generator type.